Quick Verdict

 What Is Noom and Does It Actually Work for Weight Loss?

 Noom is a weight loss app built around cognitive behavioral therapy (CBT) principles.
-Rather than precise calorie counting, it uses a color-coded food classification system (green, yellow, red) and daily psychology lessons to shift users' relationship with food.
+Rather than precise calorie counting, it uses a color-coded food classification system (green, yellow, orange) and daily psychology lessons to shift users' relationship with food.
+In 2025, Noom added photo food tracking and an AI health assistant called Welli.

 Noom has massive brand recognition and a $237M+ in venture funding behind it.
 On Reddit and Trustpilot, opinions are polarized: some users credit Noom with lasting mindset changes, while others call it 'overpriced food logging with daily articles' and 'a glorified calorie counter that costs $199.'
 Many users complain about aggressive upselling and auto-renewal practices.